kaiIvring/cs61b_repo/README.md

-homeworks, labs, projects for cs61b sp_24
+homeworks, labs, projects and Discussions for cs61b sp_24